zacklow28/tp/docs/UserGuide.md

 - **Allergy fields are case-sensitive.**
   Adding allergies like `peanuts` and `Peanuts` results in two different allergies being stored.
 This can lead to duplicates or confusion when filtering/searching.

+- **Allergy Validation is only alphanumeric.**
+  User can enter any combination of letters and numbers, even if they don't represent actual allergies.
+This is because maintaining a complete list of all possible allergies is not feasible because new allergies are always being discovered.

 - **No support for recurring meeting dates or reminders.**
   Only a single meeting date (`md/`) can be stored per patient, with no repeat scheduling or notification support.